Fiddle-N/python-first-project-setup/README.md

 ## Editor
 The most popular editors for Python are PyCharm and Visual Studio Code.
-That said, for this guide, use a simpler editor to follow along (Notepad/Notepad++ on Windows, TextEdit on plain text mode on macOS, Gedit/Kate on Linux).
+VS Code can be used to follow along; That said, for this guide, you may find it easier to use a simpler editor (Notepad/Notepad++ on Windows, TextEdit on plain text mode on macOS, Gedit/Kate on Linux).
 The later part of this guide will show you how to set up PyCharm and Visual Studio Code with uv.

 ## sys.path - how Python understands imports